 The British Museum

-Wow, it’s been another busy day, and now is the time to kick back and relax with a cocktail in hand.
+Wow, it’s been another busy day.
+Now is the time to kick back and relax with a cocktail in hand.
 Tonight, I recommend heading to Soho – one of the most vibrant districts in all of Central London.

 This area is renowned for being the epicentre of London’s LGBTQ+ culture, but it’s also home to an abundance of trendy bars and chic restaurants.